By Mark Anderson

-By the time Paul stepped down from his 2008 presidential run—right after his big September 2008 rally attended by 10,000 people that AFP covered in Minneapolis, Minn.—it became clear that his 2008 run was mainly for building national name recognition and to lay the groundwork for a broader movement that came to be known as the Campaign for Liberty.
+By the time Paul stepped down from his 2008 presidential run—right after his big September 2008 rally attended by 10,000 people that AMERICAN FREE PRESS covered in Minneapolis, Minnesota—it became clear that his 2008 run was mainly for building national name recognition and to lay the groundwork for a broader movement that came to be known as the Campaign for Liberty.
 Paul followed through by encouraging everyday people from various walks of life to run for office at the local, state and federal levels on the basis of the Campaign for Liberty theme.
 A centerpiece of that theme was to throw away the assumption that Republican candidates must be pro-war.

-While Paul appears reluctant to embrace the realistic and historically effective use of import tariffs as a means of reestablishing the U.S. industrial base, and clings to the Austrian School free-market economic model that seems to lack real-world solutions, his non-interventionist stance regarding the military is a precious breath of fresh air when U.S. military involvement seems to observe no limits: Ten years in Afghanistan, 7 to 8 years in Iraq and new misadventures in Libya, Yemen, Pakistan and elsewhere—an expanding list of commitments which needs to be countered by a growing chorus that shouts: “Enough!”
+While Paul appears reluctant to embrace the realistic and historically effective use of import tariffs as a means of reestablishing the United States industrial base, and clings to the Austrian School free-market economic model that seems to lack real-world solutions, his non-interventionist stance regarding the military is a precious breath of fresh air when U.S. military involvement seems to observe no limits: Ten years in Afghanistan, 7 to 8 years in Iraq and new misadventures in Libya, Yemen, Pakistan and elsewhere—an expanding list of commitments which needs to be countered by a growing chorus that shouts: “Enough!”